South Africa's Zuma promises growth after army crackdown on protests

 Violent protests - often over lack of access to running water or electricity - are common in South Africa's impoverished black townships, although military intervention has been rare.

-On Friday, police used rubber bullets and stun grenades to disperse demonstrators who burned tires and barricaded roads in Alexandra, north of Johannesburg, spokesman Brigadier Neville Malila said.
+On Friday, police used rubber bullets and stun grenades to disperse demonstrators who burned tyres and barricaded roads in Alexandra, north of Johannesburg, spokesman Brigadier Neville Malila said.

 But the military was deployed to back up the police when the security situation deteriorated overnight and will remain "as long as required", army spokesman Brigadier General Xolani Mabanga said.